Overview of Cardiac Arrhythmias in Dogs

 - Severe infections

-Treatment varies and depends on the type of arrhythmia and presence and extent of any underlying disease.
-Some arrhythmias do not require treatment and spontaneously convert to normal.
-Other arrhythmias are serious and require treatment.
-Some of the treatment options include:
+Some arrhythmias do not require treatment, and they spontaneously convert to normal.
+Other arrhythmias are serious and require treatment, options of which include:

-- Medications to control the arrhythmia, treat underlying heart disease, or normalize cardiac function.
+- Medications to control the arrhythmia, treat underlying heart disease in dogs, or normalize cardiac function.
 Medications used include digoxin, diltiazem, propranolol, enalapril, procainamide, lidocaine, and atropine.

 - Certain types of cardiac arrhythmias require the placement of a pacemaker to control the arrhythmia.
 Severe heart blocks often require a pacemaker to keep the heart rate and rhythm normal.